infracamp/infracamp/docs/mission/index.md

 Our belief: Secretiveness won't lead to success; collaboration and know-how transfer does.

-Maybe you'll be featured if you'll do:

-- Machine Learning
-- KI
-- Big data warehousing

 ## Mission-statement

 Imfracamp is an organisation to let your employees become developers.